Home / Blog / The Importance of In-Home Physical Therapy for Seniors

 Physical therapy is defined as “the treatment of disease, injury, or deformity by physical methods such as massage, heat treatment, and exercise rather than by drugs or surgery.”
 As it applies to geriatric patients, physical therapy most often focuses on the treatment of functional problems related to pain, poor endurance, balance issues or difficulty walking, and muscle weakness.
 This decline in general health associated with the aging process can make day to day tasks for seniors more challenging and increase risk of serious injury.

 Today, studies are showing that one in four Americans currently 65 years of age will live to be at least 90 years old.
 Although aging has its negative impacts on health over time, our elderly physical therapy rehabilitation allows seniors to continue living life to the fullest extent.
 The goal is to maintain or restore functionality and keep seniors on track for meaningful independent living.

 Using Senior Physical Therapy to Treat Chronic Illness and Disease

 Throughout the aging process, risk for certain diseases and illnesses increase.
-Medical professionals are finding that physical therapy can be used to help seniors manage these various chronic illnesses and diseases, including:
+Medical professionals are finding that there are many benefits of physical therapy for seniors who suffer from chronic illnesses and diseases, including:

 Arthritis: Most people 65 and older have some form of arthritis in their spine and may not present any initial symptoms or pain.
 PT’s utilize physical techniques to alleviate any discomfort or prevent any future pain that can occur as a result of arthritis.